jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 As you can see above we are sending a `POST` request to the TokenReview endpoint with a JSON body that includes the token we want to validate.
 As with all kubernetes API requests we include a bearer token in an authorization header.
 This token was issued to our `token-server` pod and corresponds to the service account with the `ClusterRoleBinding` to allow `TokenReview` requests.

-The respsonse back would look like the following.
+The response back would look like the following.

 ### TokenReview Response